 Dartmoor’s First Whisky Distillery begins distillation thanks to Funding Boost from the Greater Dartmoor LEAF!

-Two business men from South Devon were one of the first Great Dartmoor Local Enterprise Action Fund 2015-2020 applicants to be granted funding.
+Two business men from Dartmoor were one of the first Great Dartmoor Local Enterprise Action Fund 2015-2020 applicants to be granted funding.
 The money has been used to convert the Old Town Hall in Bovey Tracey into Dartmoor’s first single malt whisky distillery and visitor attraction centre.
 The DR Company, based in Okehampton, have helped Simon Crow and Greg Millar to successfully apply for money from the Greater Dartmoor Local Enterprise Action Fund 2015-2020 which has enabled them to complete their project sooner than planned.
 Distillation began on 30th January 2017 and the bar and visitor attraction centre and gallery café will follow later this year.

 The Dartmoor Whisky Distillery will be a working distillery which will provide educational tours on the process of distillation as well offering a stylish venue to meet, eat and drink in Bovey Tracey.
 The working distillation still, sourced from Cognac in France, central to the production of the whisky, will form a part of the distillery tours and a unique visual focal point for those eating and drinking at the Bistro Bar and Café.